-1. What are plant hormones?
-Solution:
+6. What are plant hormones?

-Plant hormones are the organic substances produces at certain sites of the plant and are translocated to other parts based on the requirement.
+Plant hormones are the organic substances produced at certain sites of a plant and are translocated to other parts based on the requirement.
 Plant hormones help to coordinate growth, development and responses to the environment.
 Ex: Auxin's Gibberlin's, cytokines, abscisic acid and ethylene.

-2. How is the movement of leaves of the sensitive plant different from the movement of a shoot towards light?
-Solution:
+7. How is the movement of leaves of a sensitive plant different from the movement of a shoot towards light?

-Sl.
-Movement of leaves of the sensitive plant Movement of a shoot no towards light 1 It does not depend on the direction of stimulus Depends on the direction of applied. stimulus applied.
-2 Called as Nastic movement Called as tropic movement 3 Touch is the stimulus Light is the stimulus 4 Caused by the sudden loss of water from the Caused by the unequal swellings at the base of leaves growth on the two sides of the shoot.
+Sl. no Movement of leaves of a sensitive plant Movement of a shoot towards light 1 It does not depend on the direction of stimulus applied.
+Depends on the direction of stimulus applied.
+2 Nastic movement Tropic movement 3 Touch is the stimulus Light is the stimulus 4 Caused by the sudden loss of water from the swellings at the base of leaves Caused by the unequal growth on the two sides of the shoot.
 5 Not a growth movement Growth movement 6 Occurs very fast Occurs slowly

-3. Give an example of a plant hormone that promotes growth Solution:
+8. Give an example of a plant hormone that promotes growth.